jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

 1. Run through the "Set the below" section of the script and update the variables.
 Note: storage account names must be unique so change this to something that suits your deployment!
 You will also need to provide a Subscription ID.

-When the script runs, you will see an output similar to the below:
+When the script runs, you will have a Storage Account and Container setup, and also you will see an output similar to the below:

 ![Output of Setup Script sample](https://raw.githubusercontent.com/jakewalsh90/Terraform-Azure/main/GitHub-Actions-Deployment/ScriptOutputSample.png)

+Copy all of the values outputted by the script and save them somewhere.
+We will need them for subsequent tasks.

+## 3. Configure your backend within Terraform

+Within your Terraform, you will need to configure a backend.
+This is so that Terraform knows where you would like the State file to be stored.
+This will be our Azure Resources we created earlier (Storage Account and Container), using the script.
+Add the following to your Terraform:

+    #backend
+    terraform {
+      backend "azurerm" {
+        resource_group_name  = "rg-uks-cdwdeploy"
+        storage_account_name = "jakestrcdwdeploy"
+        container_name       = "tfstate"
+        key                  = "terraform.tfstate"
+      }
+    }

+Once this has been configured,